 So the bridge was secure for now.
 Recon was on the job.
 We were also the most popular guys around.
 Everyone, meaning all the Cambodes, wanted to use that bridge.

 People with cattle, carts, bicycles and families.
 Our scouts said they were wanting to get to the market in the next town.
 The NVA wouldn’t let them use the old bridge apparently.
 We had 3 Kit Carson scouts with us, all Cambodes: Chou San, Chou Sinh and Doung Solkes (aka Sol).
 So we had no problem communicating with the villagers.
 They told us that a Chinese soldier had blown the old bridge so that no vehicles could cross but a person on foot still could.

 Somewhere in there, I turned 21 years old.
 It wasn’t until after my birthday, May 8th, that I realized it had passed.
 Well, everyone remembers where they were when they turned 21.
 This is where I was, alongside a dusty road in Cambodia.

 No regrets, I had wanted an adventure and I got that.
-I was part of a reconnaissance platoon in the 5th US Cavalry.
+I was a foot soldier, a “grunt” in a reconnaissance platoon of the 5th US Cavalry.

 That’s bona fide!